MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/components/vscode/using-vscode.md

 > [!TIP]
 > For more information about file encoding in Visual Studio Code, see [Understanding file encoding](understanding-file-encoding.md).

-> [!TIP]
+>
-Also check out the [How to replicate the ISE experience in Visual Studio Code](How-To-Replicate-the-ISE-Experience-In-VSCode.md) for other tips on how to configure Visual Studio Code for PowerShell editing.
+> Also check out the [How to replicate the ISE experience in Visual Studio Code](How-To-Replicate-the-ISE-Experience-In-VSCode.md) for other tips on how to configure Visual Studio Code for PowerShell editing.

 ## Debugging with Visual Studio Code